jankocian/smejdb/README.md

 # :poop: šmejDB
 Daily updated database of malicious junk-selling websites in the Czech Republic.
+[Have a look at the data](https://flatgithub.com/jankocian/smejdb/?filename=smejdb.json).

 ## How to use?
 Just fetch `https://raw.githubusercontent.com/jankocian/smejdb/main/smejdb.json`.